Jaimilit/CrossFit/README.md

 ![terms](assets/images/terms.png)

-Next I provide some famous WODs as examples of what workouts one is likely to experience in a CrossFit class.
+Next I provide some Famous WODs as examples of what workouts one is likely to experience in a CrossFit class.
 I got the motivation for this from the Love Running Project, in which they provided times and running locations.
-However, here I have provided famous WODs instead to give the user a sense of some of the WODs they will encounter.
+However, here I have provided Famous WODs instead to give the user a sense of some of the WODs they will encounter.
 Again, I use a lot of female names/workouts to motivate women to want to join.
 The image in the background is of a kettlebell and will often be used during CrossFit classes.
 Additionally, I use fontawesome icons to show strength for the workouts.

 ![famous_wods](assets/images/famous_wods.png)